onyxdevtutorials/interview-prep-angular-nodejs-terraform-docker-aws/README.md

 ## Flyway and Migrations

-DB credentials and URLs are in `.env.local` and `.env.production`.
-Note that for the production credentials, I'm using `localhost:5433` for the `FLYWAY_URL`: that's based on using an SSH tunnel and using a non-standard port to avoid conflicting with the locally running Postgresql.
+DB credentials and URLs are in `.env.local` and `.env.development`.
+Set the environment to be used: `export NODE_ENV=local` or `export NODE_ENV=production`.

-Before running a migration, set the environment to be used: `export NODE_ENV=local` or `export NODE_ENV=production`.
+The migrations are run (if necessary) after the db container comes up.

-If you haven't done so before, make `run-flyway.sh` executable with `chmod +x run-flyway.sh`.
+Maybe obsolete:

 You need an SSH tunnel to be able to run the Flyway migrations on the db in AWS.
 Check for a tunnel by using `ps aux | grep ssh`.
 It will look something like